euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 - **Normal distribution**.
 Often observed in most natural events.
 Extreme values in a distribution curve are called **Outliers** and don't feature frequently in this distributions.
 	- **Student's-T distribution**.
 When there is limited data to an event, this type of distribution can be used as it is a small sample approximation of a normal distribution.
 It accommodates extremes values significantly better.

+> image studentst

-- Chi-squared.
+- **Chi-squared**.
 An asymmetrical distribution that only contains non-negative values.
+Is used in hypothesis testing and determining the goodness of fit.

+> image chisquared

+- Exponential distribution.
+Is used when dealing with event s

 ### Notation
 A notation to define the type of distribution from a sample or population can be expressed as (variable, type and characteristics):